flanksource/docs/canary-checker/docs/scripting/javascript.md

 ```

 :::tip Troubleshooting
-You can print to the console for rapid development e.g. `console.log(JSON.stringify(json))`, this will only be shown in the logs
+You can print to the console for rapid development e.g. `console.log(JSON.stringify(json))`, this is only shown in the logs
 :::

 ### Underscore